-If you’re thinking about making a switch to a memory foam mattress, read further to learn about the benefits and drawbacks, types of mattresses, foam densities, and materials used.
-Our comprehensive guide will teach you everything that you need to know about memory foam.
+But what is memory foam, and how do you know if it’s a good fit for your sleeping preferences?
+If you’re thinking about making the switch to a memory foam mattress, read further to learn about the benefits and drawbacks, types of mattresses, foam densities, and materials used.

 There are numerous benefits to sleeping on a memory foam mattress.
 Multiple mattress review and medical websites have linked memory foam mattresses with good sleeping posture and reduced back pain.
 If you’re unsure about making the switch, take a look at the perks it provides:

-Regardless of all the benefits, some shoppers prefer the sturdy feel of an innerspring mattress.
-A hybrid mattress blends together memory foam and pocket-wrapped coils for the best of both worlds.
+However, some shoppers still prefer the sturdy feel of an innerspring mattress.
+Learn the differences between a memory foam vs. a spring mattress.
+Or check out a hybrid mattress, which blends together memory foam and pocket-wrapped coils for the best of both worlds.

-Not all memory foam mattresses are created equal, and just as there are lots of benefits, there are drawbacks to traditional memory foam mattresses:
+Not all memory foam mattresses are created equal.
+Just as there are lots of benefits, there are also some drawbacks to traditional memory foam mattresses:

-Memory foam uses the body's heat to soften and mold to its contours, wrapping the sleeper in a cushion of support and relaxation.
-Memory foam mattresses are composed of multiple layers of foam that range in size and thickness.
-The bottom layer is made up of polyurethane foam, followed by a transitional layer and several layers of memory foam on top.
+Memory foam uses your body heat to soften and mold to your contours, wrapping you in a cushion of support and relaxation.
+Memory foam usually has multiple layers of foam — depending on how firm you want your mattress.

 In some cases, mattresses can weigh more than 100 pounds.
 Regardless of weight, the density accounts for the support, durability and longevity of the mattress.
 If you’re looking for more support, a medium- to high-density foam mattress is your sleeping chariot of choice.

-The earliest version of the trio, the traditional memory foam mattress, is what comes to mind when most people think of 1990s late night memory foam commercials.
-The polyurethane by-product provides the perfect sleeping experience, compressing around body curves during sleep.
+The earliest version of the trio, the traditional memory foam mattress, is what comes to mind when most people think of memory foam.
+This mattress provides the perfect sleeping experience, compressing around body curves during sleep.

 Open-cell memory foam mattresses are like a sponge, constructed from millions of small passages.
 These small tunnels allow air to circulate and heat to escape when weight is applied.